Modelwire

 Every candidate item is triaged by an AI model (Claude Haiku) with our rubric: timeliness, breadth of interest, originality, and source credibility.
 The model outputs a 0–100 score, which we then adjust slightly using the source weight so trusted outlets are not systematically under-ranked.
 Items below our publish threshold stay in our database for audit but are not shown to readers.

-Summaries are written in our own words from the headline, snippet, and metadata we have at ingest time.
+Each story gets an original Modelwire headline; the publisher’s own headline is shown on the article page as attribution.
+Summaries (typically 80–120 words) are written in our own words from the headline, snippet, and metadata we have at ingest time.
 We do not store or republish full article bodies.
 The “Read full story” link on every page points to the publisher.

 Editorial analysis

-On higher-signal stories (typically buzz ≥ 55 with enough entities to anchor context), we run a second pass with a more capable model (Claude Sonnet).
+Every published story qualifies for a second analysis pass; higher scoring stories use a more capable model (Claude Sonnet).
 It receives a short list of similar recent Modelwire pieces ranked by embedding similarity so the analysis can reference real prior coverage instead of inventing connections.
 Output is checked by automated gates: length, banned hype phrases, repetition against the summary, and consistency with any cited related story.
-If the gates fail, we publish the lean summary only.
+When a story fails those gates, the page ships without the analysis block and we exclude it from search indexes and skip advertising on it until a later pass upgrades it.

 AI disclosure